lucas42/lucos_contacts/app/README.md

 The tests also get run in circleCI - test failures there block deployment.

-## Language support
-The UI is available in English or Irish languages.
-Irish is the default and this can be switched in the navigation bar.
-The source files are written in English, with locale config provided for Irish in `locale/ga/LC_MESSAGE/django.po`.

 ## Creating a new database migration

 * Upgrade the approprite `models.py` files